ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Here too, all adapters are reinstalled individually by ioBroker via npm.
 This may take a while depending on the size of your installation, internet speed and system performance.
-The current status can be followed in the "Log" tab.
+The current status can be tracked in the "Log" tab.

 This is now done and the system is newly installed and all settings, scripts, visualizations, etc. restored.